ericmwalk/weblog.lol/weblog/2014/11/2014-11-04_wordpresscom-or-wordpressorg.md

 ---
-title: "WordPress.com or WordPress.org and why?"
 publish: "true"
 date: 2014-11-04 18:08:00
 tags: "blogging101", "Blogging"
 url: https://ericmwalk.blog/2014/11/04/wordpresscom-or-wordpressorg.html
 ---

+# WordPress.com or WordPress.org and why?

 I have never really thought it mattered to me as I have had a blog for a couple years but have never really consistently published stuff.
 So I used the cheaper alternative of using WordPress.org (or a self-hosted site) because I have had the server and storage space for some other projects I work on.
 It works well for me and I appreciate being able to have full control of the site and can make any changes as necessary.